Which European Airlines Allow Dogs in the Cabin in 2023?

 One of the easiest ways to travel around Europe is by flying, and this also applies if you are travelling with a dog in Europe, especially a dog small enough to fly in the cabin.
 The vast majority of European airlines permit small dogs to fly in the cabin, although there are some notable exceptions, plus certain destinations may be excluded.

 So, what are you waiting for?
-Start planning your next trip around Europe or a flight to or from Europe with your small dog or cat at your side on one of these pet-friendly airlines!
+Start planning your next trip around Europe or a flight to or from Europe with your small dog or cat at your side on one of these pet-friendly airlines in Europe!

 European Airlines That Allow Dogs in Cabin